matrix-org/matrix-spec-proposals/proposals/2778-appservice-login.md

 ## Security considerations

-Appservices could use this new functionality to generate devices for any userId that are within it's namespace e.g. setting the user namespace regex to `@.*:example.com` would allow appservice to control anyone on the homeserver.
+Appservices could use this new functionality to generate devices for any userId that are within its namespace e.g. setting the user namespace regex to `@.*:example.com` would allow appservice to control anyone on the homeserver.
 While this sounds scary, in practise this is not a problem because: